filz0/anplus_base/README.md

 * Support for in-engine entities,
 >Ever wanted a spawnable Citadel Super Suit Charger?
 * Support for the Hammer Editor?
 >In theory you can change NPC's/Entity's parentname KeyValue to a certain ANP NPC/Entity name and it will be applied on the map load.
+* Level Transition support,
+>In theory you can change NPC's/Entity's parentname KeyValue to a certain ANP NPC/Entity name and it will be applied on the map load.

 Commands